egovelox/blog/posts/elastic-docker-stack.md

 docker exec -it poc-es-flow-es01-1 /bin/bash
 ```

-Destroy the docker stack (except the data synced in your volumes, of course)
+Destroy the docker stack (don't worry, data will stay in place)
 ```bash
 docker-compose down
 ```